Frequently Asked Questions for the Graduate Application

 I'm interested in a graduate degree in Creative Writing, but I'm not sure if the M.A. or the M.F.A. is right for me.
 What is the difference between the M.A. and the M.F.A.?

-- The M.A. degree program is 30 semester units: 9 units (3 classes) of workshop classes, 9 units of seminar classes and 9 units of literature classes and a 3 unit thesis (written creative work); the time it takes to finish the M.A. program typically is two years, but you have up to seven years to complete the program.
+- The M.A. degree program is 30 semester units: 3-6 units (1-2 classes) of writing classes, 3-6 units of process classes, 3-6 units of special topic creative process courses, 9-12 units of teaching courses guided elective classes and a 3 unit thesis (written creative work); the time it takes to finish the M.A. program typically is two years, but you have up to seven years to complete the program.
 California community colleges typically want to hire people with an M.A. in English; this degree will increase your potential for obtaining a teaching position in 2 year colleges.

 - The M.F.A. degree program is 54 semester units, with a fair amount of latitude in your choice between workshop, seminar and literature seminar classes (there is a required minimum of 2 M.F.A. workshops and 2 M.F.A. seminars) and a 6 unit thesis (written creative work): the time it takes to finish the M.F.A. program typically is three to four years, but again, you have up to seven years to complete the program.
 Four year university creative writing departments typically hire adjunct and permanent faculty with this degree.
 BOTH degrees will prepare you for application to Ph.D. programs.